Psychologist Brisbane & Online Therapy for Chronic and Longstanding Issues

 One effective counselling treatment psychologists use to address chronic issues is the evidence-based method of Schema Therapy.

-Schemas are unhelpful beliefs and patterns of thinking, feeling and acting that were formed early in a person’s life, and then have continued to the present day.
-They beliefs are so deeply held that they are just felt as ‘the way things are’.
-An example of this might be the ‘mistrust/abuse’ schema, where the person believes that ‘others will just let you down, you can’t trust anyone’.
+Schemas are unhelpful beliefs and patterns of thinking, feeling and acting formed early in a person’s life and continue to the present day.
+The beliefs are so deeply held that they are regarded as ‘the way things are’.
+An example might be the ‘mistrust/abuse’ schema, where the person believes that ‘others will just let you down, you can’t trust anyone’.
 Another is the ‘unrelenting standards’ schema, believing that one must always strive to be their absolute best and achieve, or else they don’t feel good enough.

 If your treating psychologist believes this approach will be useful for you, counselling will involve helping you understand the repeating patterns in your life and the origins of these, and then challenge them using discussion, ‘experiential’ techniques such as imagery and chair role-play, and behaviour change strategies, such as learning how to become more assertive, to set limits on work, or to change the way you approach relationships.
-Our clients find this counselling approach very helpful.

 Eye Movement Desensitisation and Reprocessing Therapy, or EMDR Therapy, is used in counselling sessions for individuals who experienced severe trauma, enabling them to recover from the symptoms and emotional distress resulting from those traumatic life experiences.